Chandrapur Municipality

-At the time of the 1991 Nepal census it had a population of 13,456 people living in 2,465 individual households.
+According to the 2011 Nepal census, it had a population of 72,085 people living in 13,445 individual households.

 History

-This town was named under the late Rana Prime Minister Chandra Shamsher, who used to come for hunting purpose.
+The town was named after the late Rana Prime Minister Chandra Shamsher, who used to come here for hunting.
 People started to live here after the naming of this place.

 Development activities

-In remembrance of Girija Prasad Koirala.
-The head of Rautahat Branch's G.P Koirala Study Centre shailendra prasad Gupta does the construction of Dabari where Tourism Area has begun.
+In remembrance of Girija Prasad Koirala the then Primeminister and president of Nepali congress people and Youth circle established a Picnic spot for the villagers of the Place.
 Cha.pur Hospital, Janata samudayik Hospital, Chandranigahapur Hospital, Road Development, etc. have also commenced.